Quick Links:

 9th Grade Summary

 The theme of the Ocean Discovery High School program is: I can be the Science Leader the world needs!
-Through hands-on science programming, students learn that their unique and diverse backgrounds, attributes, experiences, ideas, etc. make them the people that science industry leaders want to hire in the future.
+Through hands-on science programming, students learn that their diverse backgrounds, experiences, and ideas make them the science leaders of tomorrow.

 NGSS Alignment: